View of an old town with a stone church on a hill, surrounded by houses with tiled roofs and many trees, with mountains in the background.

 It was an extension of the medieval village within the city walls, dating back to the 16th century.

-Place de la Fontaine plays an important role in everyday life.
-The iconic fountain in the center features two allegorical statues representing agriculture and abundance, created by Joseph Noël Elzéar Sollier, a native of Saignon and student of David d'Angers.
+Place de la Fontaine plays an important role in daily life.
+The iconic fountain at its center is topped by two allegorical statues representing agriculture and abundance, a 19th-century work by Joseph Noël Elzéar Sollier, a native of Saignon and a student of David d’Angers.

 Place de la Fontaine retains its Provençal charm: stone facades, greenery, and light that changes with the seasons.